SvenRosvall/SignalControl/Design.md

 telling the signal that it shall show stop/danger.

 ### DistanceWithCondition
+Used when the track in advance of the signal has potential obstacles such as a point set against the route ahead of the signal.

+Inputs:
+* DistanceInput - describes the number of unoccupied track blocks in advance of the signal in normal cases.
+* DigitalInput - when this returns falls, makes the signal set to danger/stop.

 ### BlockDistanceInput
 Uses track sensors to determine how many track blocks are available.